For landscapers thinking about switching to propane, there can be a lot of “do’s” and “don’ts” floating around.

 Before anything else, a landscaper who is considering propane should find and establish a relationship with a local propane provider.

-“Propane retailers can quickly answer questions, assess existing equipment to determine whether new or converted propane equipment is best, determine refueling needs, and help landscapers take advantage of all of the incentive programs available,” says Jeremy Wishart, senior programs manager, Propane Education & Research Council.
+“Propane retailers can quickly answer questions, assess existing equipment to determine whether new or converted propane equipment is best, determine refueling needs, and help landscapers take advantage of all of the incentive programs available,” says Jeremy Wishart, director of off-road business development, Propane Education & Research Council.